imanlab/Franka_RealSense_data_collection/README.md

 # Franka_RealSense_data_collection
-Installing RealSense and Franka repositories and code for LfD data collection
+Installing RealSense and Franka repositories and code for LfD data collection.

+**You can also use this repository as a guide to install the following packages**, in which case you do not need to clone this repository.

 ## ABOUT
-**This tutorial explains how to install Franka, RealSense, and aruco_ros for your Ubuntu Version**

 This repo is made by Venkatesh.
 It contains the instrcutions to install:
   - [Libfranka](#libfranka)